IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 There is no need to do that.
 As it was mentioned above, the app will recognize the day as OMAD automatically if you don't eat second meal before the 8 hours EATING WINDOW ends.

 The day has been saved as OMAD.
-However, shortly thereafter, I decided to eat a second meal - this is how the circumstances were (although this is not correct).
+However, shortly thereafter, I decided to eat a second meal - this is how the circumstances were (although this is a violation of the protocol).
 Can I start meal 2, thereby canceling OMAD?

 Yes.
-Select the "START MEAL 2" option from the menu.
+Select the "START MEAL 2" option from the menu (this will show a warning).
 When 12 hours have passed since the MEAL 1 start, this option will disappear.
 Please note that the text of the main button at this time is "START MEAL 1".
 Pressing it will start the next cycle (rather than "bring back to life" the previous one, as the menu option "START MEAL 2" does).
 This feature was added on Oct 25, 2020.
 If you installed the application before, please download the updated version.

 Does the app warn the user if they try to make an incorrect action?